carbon-design-system/carbon/src/components/breadcrumb/README.md

 }
 ```

-Add `.bx--breadcrumb--no-trailing-slash` to `.bx--breadcrumb` to remove leading slashes.
+Or you can add `.bx--breadcrumb--no-trailing-slash` to `.bx--breadcrumb` to remove leading slashes.

 ```html
 /* Removes the slash from the last breadcrumb-item */